Space Place learning sessions highlight the science and history of astronomy.

 Observing sunspots offers us a great way to learn about the closest star to Earth, our Sun.
 This interactive project uses yearly sunspot data along with recent images from a space-based telescope to analyse annual sunspot activity and learn about how sunspots form, move, change and disappear.

-To make a book or to find out more about our education programmes contact us on 04 815 8303 or by using the link below.
+To make a booking or to find out more about our education programmes contact us on 04 815 8303 or by using the link below.

 For all the latest news from our learning team sign up to out education newsletter.